JozeSIMAO/inTheNow/README.md

 # inTheNow

 ## Description
-inTheNow is a news app that utilizes React and Bootstrap to provide users with the latest headlines.
+inTheNow is a news app that utilizes React and Bootstrap to provide users with the latest headlines from multiple news sources.
 It also integrates with a news API to fetch the news articles and another API to display the weather information of major cities.

 ## Features
 - Displaying headlining news articles